Lost Coast King Range Trail & Hikes

 Map of the area

-To obtain a backcountry permit, call the Bureau of Land Management, Arcata Field Office, at 707-825-2300 or go to recreation.gov for more information.
+To obtain a backcountry permit go to recreation.gov.
+Call the Bureau of Land Management King Range National Conservation Area at 707-986-5400 for more information.

 Please Remember!
-Never turn your back on the ocean; large "sleeper" waves can occur at any time, sweeping unsuspecting hikers into the ocean.
+Never turn your back on the ocean; large sneaker waves can surge up to100 feet further up the beach than the previous sets of waves and occur at any time, sweeping unsuspecting hikers into the water.